Wickenheiser heads six-member Hockey Hall of Fame class

 Zubov scored 771 points (152 goals, 619 assists) in 1,068 games with the New York Rangers (1992-95), Pittsburgh Penguins (1995-96) and Dallas Stars (1996-2009).
 The defenseman won two Stanley Cups, one with the Rangers and one with the Stars.

 Nedomansky played for Czechoslovakia in the 1968 and 1972 Olympics and played 12 seasons in Europe before becoming the first athlete from an Eastern European communist country to defect to North American to play hockey.
-He eventually was a 33-year-old NHL rookie when he joined the Detroit Red Wings and ended up with 121 goals and 156 assists (277 points) in six NHL seasons with Detroit (1977-82), the St. Louis Blues (1982) and New York Rangers (1983).
+He eventually was a 33-year-old NHL rookie when he joined the Detroit Red Wings and ended up with 121 goals and 156 assists in six NHL seasons with Detroit (1977-82), the St. Louis Blues (1982) and New York Rangers (1983).

 “I appreciate my accomplishments being recognized by the Hockey Hall of Fame,” Nedomansky said in a statement.
 “I’m proud to be the first player from a communist country to come and play in North America.”